simjunheng/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `Coach2K22` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. User requests to add a new person in the list
+2. Coach2K22 shows a list with the newly added person

+    Use case ends.

+**Extensions**

+* 1a.
+The parameters supplied by the user is invalid.

+    * 1a1.
+Coach2K22 shows an error message.

+      Use case ends.

+* 1b.
+Compulsory parameters not supplied by the user.

+    * 1b1.
+Coach2K22 shows an error message.

+      Use case ends.

 **Use case: Delete a person**

 **MSS**